bucketsio/buckets/docs/plugins-wip.md

 ### CoffeeScript Support

-By default, because plugin code is either built into JavaScript or run live on the server, CoffeeScript is supported by default.
+By default, because plugin code is either built into JavaScript or run live on the server, CoffeeScript is supported (but optional).

 ### CommonJS Support

 JavaScript or CoffeeScript files in your plugin have access to a `require` function.
 On the client-side, files are grouped together using browserify as they are built to be included in the app.
-On the server side (NodeJS) this is supported by default.
-This way, we can have a standard "manifest" file for the plugin both client and server-side (in `client.js` and `server.js`), but that manifest can import powerful libraries and classes.
+This way, we can have simple "manifest" files for the plugin both client and server-side (in `client.js` and `server.js`), and those manifests can import any NPM modules.

+Handlebars template paths (`.hbs`) can be `require`d as well.